KasparEtter/ef1p/pages/email/email.md

    if the server can continue from the intermediary state to determine the response, then so can the attacker who compromised the database and tries to impersonate users.
-2. **Replay attacks**: As long as the server never issues the same challenge twice, the response from the client is only valid in the current session.
+2. **Replay attacks**: As long as the server never issues the same challenge twice, the response from the client is valid only in the current session.
    If an attacker replays an old response to a new challenge, the server rejects the received value as invalid.
 3. **Pooled brute-force attacks**: As a man-in-the-middle, the attacker can send the same challenge to several clients.
    Therefore, the attacker can test password candidates for several users at once.
-4. **Brute-force attacks**: An authentication mechanism which isn't resistant to pooled brute-force attacks is also not resistant to individual brute-force attacks.
+4. **Individual brute-force attacks**: An authentication mechanism which isn't resistant to pooled brute-force attacks is also not resistant to individual brute-force attacks.
-5. **Denial-of-service attacks**: Since the number of hashes that a client has to compute per authentication is fixed, denial-of-service attacks against the client aren't possible.
-   Moreover, the size of the challenge can be limited by the protocol.
+5. **Denial-of-service attacks**: Since the number of hashes that a client has to compute per authentication is fixed, denial-of-service attacks against the client aren't possible (as long as the size of the challenge is limited by the protocol).
-6. **Server impersonation**: Since the client doesn't authenticate the server, an attacker can impersonate the server and fake the authentication success.
+6. **Server impersonation**: Since the client doesn't authenticate the server, an attacker can impersonate the server in one of the [above-mentioned ways](#dangerous-reliance-on-tls) and fake the success of the user authentication.
-   This only works if the client communicates with the attacker in one of the [above-mentioned ways](#dangerous-reliance-on-tls).
 7. **Wrong server**: The client cannot detect when it's connected to the wrong server.
 8. **Compromised certification authority**:
-   The client cannot detect when the used certificate doesn't belong to the actual server.
+   The client cannot detect when the used certificate doesn't belong to the real server.
-9. **Compromised server key**: The client cannot detect when the server is impersonated if the same certificate is used.
+9. **Compromised server key**: The client cannot detect when the server is impersonated if the same certificate is being used.
 10. **Comparison attacks**: Since the server stores the passwords, it can easily determine if two accounts use the same password.
 11. **Wrong server after database compromise**:
-    If the server's authentication database has been compromised, users have to change their password wherever they used it.
+    If the server's authentication database has been compromised, users have to change their password wherever they're using it.
 12. **User impersonation after server compromise**:
-    An attacker who compromised the server can impersonate its users.
+    An attacker who has compromised the server can impersonate its users.

 Before we move on to [SCRAM](#salted-challenge-response-authentication-mechanism), I wanted to visualize how a man-in-the-middle can relay all messages between the two parties: